The Amazon PPC Paradox: Why Optimizing Individual Campaigns Won't Improve Your Overall Performance

 Don't ask yourself: "How do I optimize this single campaign?"
 Instead ask: "How do I build an effective overall system that optimally allocates my ad spend?"

-If you follow this approach, you will not only achieve better results but also spend less time on fruitless optimizations, time you can invest in the truly important aspects of your business.
+If you follow this approach, you will not only achieve better results but also spend less time on fruitless optimizations.

 Questions about your Amazon strategy?